meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Introduction

-In the previous challenge we've learned that we can use tools developed by others, but how about agents?
+In the previous challenge we've learned that we can use tools developed by others, but what about agents?
 This is where Agent2Agent comes in, it provides a standard way for discovering and utilizing agents developed by others.

 ### Description